NataliyaAZ/Python-BackEnd-Project/README.md

     return render(request, 'SlackApp/slack.html',{'client_id': client_id, 'message': message, 'authFlag': authFlag})
 ~~~
 #### 3.ToDoList Integration.
-ToDo List App allowed the traveler to add tasks into 4 different lists: today's task, this week,
+ToDo List App allowed travelers to add tasks into 4 different lists: today's task, this week,
 this month and spare time tasks.
 The lists were not connected to each other.
-There was All Task page that nedded to show
+There was All Task page that needed to show
 all tasks by timeframe category.
 In addition, the user could add a new task from the All Tasks page and assign it to any
 timeframe category.